Date: 2-3 October 2019.

 The Mastering Workplace Wellbeing course is perfectly designed to fill that gap and professionalise workplace wellbeing practice.
 This two-day course covers workplace wellbeing in an organisational and international context, providing delegates with the knowledge and understanding of environments in which they as practitioners can plan, implement and evaluate wellbeing programmes to support strategic operational goals.

-Launched in partnership with The Wellbeing Leader, our course is structured on the lines of a voluntary code of practice, which sets core standards and competences.
+Launched in partnership with The Wellbeing Leader, our course is structured on the lines of a voluntary code of practice, which sets core standards and competences based on survey feedback given by workplace wellbeing practitioners.
 Clear learning outcomes are defined along with a training syllabus, objectives and course content.

 To ensure that it fits each individual’s needs, delegates will be asked to complete a survey prior to the course to identify their specific knowledge gaps and training requirements.
 Delivery of the content can then be tailored accordingly.